-To capitalize on this potential, care should be taken to ensure that the development, as constructed, promotes an interconnected, functional, clearly marked and comfortable bicycle and pedestrian experience on all streets, paths and parking areas.
-This is especially important in terms of creating a strong bike/pedestrian connection between the various DRI parcels - and between the DRI parcels and the existing office, residential and other uses present throughout Executive Park today.
-ARC also recommends that MARTA bus stops internal to the site along Executive Park Drive and Executive Park South (Route 30), and along the site frontage on N. Druid Hills Rd.
-(Routes 8 and 30), be upgraded to bus shelters to accommodate increased transit use.
-These recommendations are made given that the applicant utilized an alternative mode trip reduction of 10% in the SRTA/GRTA-required

-DRI traffic study.
+To capitalize on this potential, care should be taken to ensure that the development, as constructed, promotes an interconnected, functional, clearly marked and comfortable pedestrian experience on all streets, paths and parking areas.
+This is especially important in terms of creating a strong pedestrian connection between the various DRI parcels - and between the DRI parcels and the existing office, residential and other uses present throughout Executive Park today.
+This recommendation is made given that the applicant utilized an alternative mode trip reduction of 10% in the SRTA/GRTA-required DRI traffic study.
 The development team is also encouraged to ensure that end-of-trip facilities (bicycle racks, etc.) are provided for residents, workers and visitors at key locations throughout the site.
 The project can further support The Atlanta Region's Plan in general by incorporating other aspects of regional policy, including green infrastructure and/or low-impact design best practices throughout the site in general, in parking areas, on site driveways, in stormwater detention facilities, and as part of any improvements to site frontages.